 Many residential homes rely on the New Zealand building standards as the sole benchmark for energy performance.
 However, at Green Abode, we are passionate about building passive energy homes that perform far above minimum standards, so we see the benefit of using energy modelling to remove the guesswork and determine the most cost-efficient combination of features to build a comfortable home.

 If you want to build an affordable, energy-efficient home, then energy modelling is essential to help achieve this goal.
-Green Abode offers energy modelling as a service to enhance our passive home builds.
+Wellington builders, Green Abode, offers energy modelling as a service to enhance our passive home builds.
 If you would like to know more, please feel free to get in touch with us to set up an appointment by completing your details on our 'Contact' page.